digital-work-lab/digital-work-lecture/docs/09_platformization.md

 - From positive platform effects on startup to negative platform effects in the maturity stage

-**Discussion prompt**: What is the methodolgoy of the paper (according to the hierarchy of evidence)?
+**Discussion prompt**: What is the methodology of the paper (according to the hierarchy of evidence)?